erobinson-aaalife/dbt_training_database_docker/README.md

 # DBT Training Container
-This repository contains build instructions to generate a container suitable to complete DBT training.
+This repository contains build instructions to generate a container suitable to complete DBT training.  **Due to intentionally reduced security, this container should not be used to hold any production data or PII of any sort.**

 ## Container Details